-Finally, remember that your dermatologist is a good, safe option for high-tech anti-ageing treatments, including Botox and fillers, plus various IPL, laser, ultrasound and radio frequency-based skin-tightening technologies such as Thermage, ultherapy and more.
+Finally, remember that your dermatologist is often a good, safe option for high-tech anti-ageing treatments, including Botox and fillers, plus various IPL, laser, ultrasound and radio frequency-based skin-tightening technologies such as Thermage, ultherapy and more.

 Like this?
-Read more at our health and fitness section.
+Read more in our health and fitness section.

 How to clean eat in Singapore